Wolox/tech-guides/frontend/docs/seo-guide.md

 #### Page Speed

-Page speed is a measurement of how fast the content on your page load.
-You can evaluate your page speed with [Google's PageSpeed Insights.](https://developers.google.com/speed/pagespeed/insights/) Google has indicated page speed **is one of the signals used by its algorithm to rank pages**.
+Page speed is a measurement of how fast the content on your page loads.
+You can evaluate your page's speed with [Google's PageSpeed Insights.](https://developers.google.com/speed/pagespeed/insights/) Google has indicated page speed **is one of the signals used by its algorithm to rank pages**.

-You can find some of the many ways to increase your page speed:
+Some of the many ways to increase your page speed are:

 - Use **Gzip**, a software application for file compression, to reduce the size of your CSS, HTML, and JavaScript files.
 [Read more...](https://developers.google.com/speed/docs/insights/EnableCompression)
 - **Minify CSS, JavaScript, and HTML**.
 [Read more...](https://developers.google.com/speed/docs/insights/MinifyResources)